-The PHA's rent reform initiative has established a rent and subsidy calculation methodology that distinguishes between two household types: seniors / people with disabilities and the workfocused households.
+The PHA's rent reform initiative has established a rent and subsidy calculation methodology that distinguishes between two household types: seniors / people with disabilities and the work-focused households.
 Rent and subsidy amounts are determined based on a household type and year of participation in the rent reform.
 This section explains how rent and subsidy are determined for RAD PBV households.
 The household types, TTP formula, and minimum tenant rent are defined in Section 6-III.C.

-The tenant rent and PHA subsidy amounts for RAD PBV households will be determined as follows:
+Beginning in November 2021, the tenant rent and subsidy amounts for RAD PBV households will be determined as follows for all household types: